raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

-This provides the icon for the light mode option on your toggle.
+**Test:** Click the **Run** button.
++ Your toggle switch should appear in your nav bar aligned to the right of your menu items.
++ You can toggle the switch, but it will not work yet.

 --- /task ---

-**Click the Run button** to see your changes.
-Your toggle switch should appear in your nav bar aligned to the right of your menu items.

-You can toggle the switch, but it will not work yet.

 **Debug step:**
 + Ensure you have left spaces between your attributes where you have multiple attributes in an element.

-+ Ensure you have used an underscore when writing the light_mode icon.
+--- collapse ---

+---
+title: How to import icons using Google fonts
+---

+--- /collapse ---

 Good Job!
 You've successfully added the toggle switch to your webpage, you will need to give it some functionality.